 Something important, we are creating this file in the wp-admin folder , yes I know that possibly there is another .htaccess in the root, but that is not touched, for now.
 The .htaccess files work in a hierarchical way, having preference the one closest to the folder we are in, that is, the one in the wp-admin folder will rule over the one in the root.

 3.- To return to the focus, we are trying to protect the wp-admin directoryto avoid unwanted access.
 To do this, in the .htaccess of the wp-admin folder we will write the following lines.

-4.- You will see that I have left line 5 highlighted, there is a reason for this.
+4.- You will see that I have left highlighted line 5, there is a reason.
 The path that we must put in that line and that defines where the .htpasswd file is must be an absolute path inside your server.
 Normally that path is home/login_user_in_your_panel/public_html/your_WordPress_folder/wp-admin/.htpasswd.
-If you do not have it clear, you can create a file with the lines that I leave below this paragraph to your wp-admin/.htpasswd folder via FTP and run in the browser the following url http://Tu_Web/wp-admin/.htpasswd/ruta_absoluta.php obviously modifying "Your_Web" by your domain, that will return the absolute path of your wp-admin folder, or any other where you upload this file.
+If you do not have it clear, you can create a file with the lines that I leave below this paragraph to your wp-admin/.htpasswd folder via FTP and run in the browser the following url http://Tu_Web/wp-admin/.htpasswd/ruta_absoluta.php obviously modifying "Tu_Web" by your domain, that will return the absolute path of your wp-admin folder, or any other where you upload this file.
 IMPORTANT, once you get the path, delete the file.

 We are not finished yet, we have one final step to go.

 With what we have done, we have completely blocked access to the wp-admin folder, now it turns out that if we have a Theme, Plugin or Widget in our WordPress that has to make calls to the WordPress Ajax API will not be able to do so, since this API is in this folder, so it will stop working, we have made a bread with some wafers.
 Calm down, it can be fixed and it involves adding some additional lines to our .htaccess to allow these elements to have access to this file.